Educational Field Adventures – One Friday a Month

-Day-long adventures in the outdoor classroom– at least once a month – where we seek out the wilds of South Florida – swamp walks, coastal explorations, forest hikes and more!
-Everglades, Big Cypress, Jupiter, Fl.
-Keys and beyond.
-Get outside with your family and take a trip a bit further away for the day and learn about natural and wild Florida.
+Day-long educational field adventures in the outdoor classroom…at least once a month.
+Learn about the unique and exciting ecology of South Florida during this one-of-a-kind environmental education program.
+Join us as we seek out the wilds of South Florida – swamp walks, coastal explorations, forest hikes and more!
+Get outside with your family and take a trip a bit further away for the day to learn about natural and wild Florida.
 Learn the natural and cultural history of our beautiful state and get to know where you live.

 - Nature Study, Exploration and Experience